dariowouters/ts-fmod-plugin/README.md

 A telemetry plugin for ATS/ETS2 that includes an FMOD instance so that you can use FMOD sound mods.

 This is pretty useless in singleplayer because you could just load the mod directly in the game.<br>
-But I'm mostly playing TruckersMP, where fmod is still kinda broken and also doesn't support sound mods, which are much better than the base game sounds.
+But since I'm mostly playing TruckersMP, where sound mods are not supported (which are much better than the base game sounds).

 So this is something I kinda quickly put together after the broken sounds in 1.37 TruckersMP, and then didn't really update it once it worked except for making it compatible with the newer versions, so it is pretty basic.